Six effective ways retail businesses get rid of their dead stock

 Search for creative ways to clear your warehouse and make space for better-selling products.
 Set your mind on a mission that everything must go no matter what, and don’t be afraid to experiment.
 Try, even fail, but fail smart, then try again and succeed.
 Don’t let this dead stock inventory stand in the way of your success.

 Getting rid of your dead inventory is never easy, but first things first.
 You need to understand what your dead inventory is.
 Inventoro is a simple online tool to help you identify your dead stock in a couple of clicks.
 On a simple one page design, you’ll be able to filter your dead inventory by warehouse, category, or even by single SKU.
-Try Inventoro for free and see for yourself.
+Try Inventoro and see for yourself.